 Any effects that simulation engines do not explicitly model are captured through system losses.
 These are linear loss factors (measured in percent) that get applied to the output of the simulation engine.

-Admins can customize the default system losses for their organization in Performance → Settings.
+Admins can customize the default system losses for their organization in Design → Settings.

 The following system losses can be specified in the performance simulation settings in Aurora.
 Note that losses will be applied at different steps in the simulation.